 Self-driving trucks have not captured the collective imagination.
 After all, most people have never been inside a truck, let alone a self-driving one.
 But just because trucks aren't prominent in most people's thoughts doesn't mean trucks don't have any impact on everyday life.
-Rather.
+On the contrary.
 Virtually everything we buy reaches us by truck.
 Automating the movement of goods could therefore have a very profound impact on our lives.
 And we will soon take note.

 I have been speaking for years on this site of the autonomous driving revolution (even for trucks), so it doesn't surprise me.
 It was only a matter of identifying the best models, and the most functional one seems to be mixed.
 Self-driving trucks they do their best in closed areas or on highways, therefore it can work to make them part of a process that is then also operated by human beings.
 Or maybe from another type of automation, especially in the last mile.